 To bring the point home, that the $10 to $20 + grand and more to build the website is the least of their challenges to starting a viable business, I say to them, “OK, what if I built the site for free?”
 At this point I can hear them exhale.
 “Just for argument’s sake, let’s say I build the site for nothing.
 What are your plans and budgets for advertising, PR, social media marketing, search engine optimization, affiliate programs and other traffic drivers?”
 It’s at this point in the conversation that the phone goes quiet again.
 Because ask yourself, is building the ecommerce website the same thing as building a business?

-So without belaboring the point, you can build your own site yourself for as little as $15 a month using a very robust solution such as Volusion or branded products using a free solution such as Cafe Press.
+So without belaboring the point, you can build your own site yourself for as little as $15 a month using a very robust solution such as Volusion or $14 a month for Shopify or sell branded products using a free solution such as Cafe Press.
 There are many, many, others (and no, I am not an affiliate of either of these) so building your own ecommerce website using your own sweat equity is an option open to anyone.